trimi/doordeck-sdk-react-native/README.md

 ### Manual installation

 ### If you were using a version before `1.2.0`
-For iOS, we were using some instructions such as adding some content into your Podfile:
+- For iOS, we were using some instructions such as adding some content into your Podfile:

 		platform :ios, "10.0"
 		pod "QRCodeReader.swift", "~> 10.0"
 		pod "ReachabilitySwift", "~> 5.0.0"
 		pod "Alamofire", "~> 4.8"
 		pod "Cache", "~> 5.2"
 		pod "Sodium", "~> 0.8"

   please remove these lines now and follow the next iOS instructions.

+ - Please check if your React Native's project `ios/Podfile` has any reference to the doordeck (pod, path...) and remove it.
+For example:

+		 target 'YourProject' do
+		  config = use_native_modules!

+		  use_react_native!(:path => config["reactNativePath"])

+		  pod 'doordeck-sdk-swift', :path => '../node_modules/@doordeck/react-native-doordeck-sdk' ## remove this line
+		  ...

+		  # Enables Flipper.

 #### iOS
 1. In XCode, in the project navigator, select your project.
 Set your Swift Language Version to `Swift 5` in your project's `Build Settings` ➜ `Swift Language Version`.